Roundtable discussion on social media at the MASA/MASE 2011 spring conference

 This week, we launched the Trials Training Center Twitter account and the Trials Training Center Facebook Fan Page.

 We put this collection of linked icons on their sidebar to make it easy for site visitors to not only follow them on Facebook and Twitter but also to follow the TTC blog via email or RSS and to view their videos on YouTube and their photos on Picasaweb.
+If you are trying to grow your YouTube channel, click here to see how you can buy views on youtube.

 Public leadership, transparency and the world of social media